-Disability & Psychoeducational Studies
+Disability and Psychoeducational Studies

 The Department of Disability and Psychoeducational Studies is committed to research about and teaching of students with disabilities and special abilities.
 The department’s research, teaching, and service address current issues in special education, rehabilitation, school psychology, and deaf studies.

-Educational Policy Studies & Practice
+Educational Policy Studies and Practice

 The Department of Educational Policy Studies and Practice (EPSP) includes Educational Leadership and Policy and the Center for the Study of Higher Education.
 The EPSP department combines the K-12 focus with postsecondary education to create a P-20 perspective that taps into the dominant discourse of education and policymakers today.